-When most people first learn about meditation, they are generally taught a form of this first type: Concentration.
+When most people first learn about meditation, they are generally taught with guided meditation through a form of this first type: Concentration.
 The entire purpose is to actively develop your attention muscle.

 Generally, a Concentration practice involves you and an object of attention.
 This object could be the breath, the body, or even a mantra.
 Many traditional Indian schools of meditation involve some form of very concentrated practice.

 This type of practice is also manipulative in nature.
 Your goal is to control the mind and bend it to your will.
 The practice of this type of meditation will definitely create patterns of focus and stillness in the mind and also develop the powers of the subconscious mind to help you along your life.
 That’s why so many yogi’s emphasize a mantra and/or watching the breath for many hours.
 When the mind becomes distracted from the practice, you gently bring it back to the object.

 I practiced this type of meditation for many years and it certainly changed the wiring of my brain.
 Over time I nurtured an incredible capacity of focus and awareness.
 Concentration can also cause the stilling of the mind process or thoughts.

 When this happens you can easily see the inner workings of the mind.
 This is beneficial in revealing your true nature as Beingness.
 Beingness becomes obvious when you reach a state of zero thought (read more about my experience of Thoughtlessness here).